Notes from the RuneQuest Panel

 RuneQuest – a better game

-- The core rules are still the same and based RuneQuest, 2nd Edition, with good backwards compatibility with previous editions.
+- The core rules are still the same and based on RuneQuest, 2nd Edition, with good backward compatibility with previous editions.

 - There are new rules to improve immersion in the setting

-- New rules that add rune associations and passions which provide augmentations and motivations for characters.
+- New rules add rune associations and passions, which augment characters’ motivations.

-- Spirit combat is rebuilt so that it doesn’t split the player types so much.
+- Spirit combat is rebuilt so it doesn’t split the player types so much.